sketch-hq/sketch-assistant-template/README.md

    distribution tarball url ending `*.tgz`.
 Copy and pasting this into the _Install from URL_ dialogue box in Sketch will result in a shareable Sketch document with your Assistant added and ready-to-go.

-> ℹ️ Look out for tighter Sketch integration with Assistants published to npm in the future.